 Retinal imaging is very important in finding this type of macular degeneration.

-Your doctor may also use retinal imaging if your vision is getting worse and she isn’t sure why.
+Your doctor may also use retinal imaging if your vision is getting worse and they aren’t sure why.

 What Happens During the Test?